Skip to main content

 Service and Value

 At €€, Campagne, Vignes et Gourmandises sits well below the price tier of the Michelin-starred restaurants that define fine dining in Provence and the wider south of France.
 Venues like Mirazur in Menton or La Bastide de Moustiers in Moustiers-Sainte-Marie operate at price points significantly higher and carry starred credentials.
-Here, the Michelin Plate recognition , awarded for cooking quality rather than the full starred experience , means you are paying for food that Michelin's inspectors consider worth noting, without the service theatre that pushes starred restaurants into €€€ and €€€€ territory.
+Here, the Michelin Plate recognition, awarded for cooking quality rather than the full starred experience, means you are paying for food that Michelin's inspectors consider worth noting, without the service theatre that pushes starred restaurants into €€€ and €€€€ territory.

 That distinction matters for how you calibrate expectations.
 The service at a €€ Michelin Plate restaurant in a rural Provençal setting will be warm and competent rather than choreographed.
 For a relaxed celebration lunch with wine from the surrounding appellations, that is exactly the right register.
 For a formal business dinner where service polish is part of what you are presenting to guests, you may want to look at options with more structured front-of-house operations.
-The 4.5 Google rating across 297 reviews supports the read that most guests leave satisfied , that is a meaningful volume of feedback for a restaurant in a small commune.

 Where this venue earns its price point is in the combination of Provençal cuisine rooted in local produce and a setting that makes the geography of the meal legible.
 Chef Fernandes's consistent Michelin recognition over two consecutive years indicates a kitchen that is not resting.
-For the Côtes du Rhône Villages wine country context, pairing that cooking with bottles from nearby producers is the sensible move , and the kind of meal that justifies the drive from Orange or Avignon.
+For the Côtes du Rhône Villages wine country context, pairing that cooking with bottles from nearby producers is the sensible move, the kind of meal that justifies the drive from Orange or Avignon.
 For broader Provençal comparisons, Maison Hache in Eygalières offers a similar register further south.

 When to Book

 Summer is the peak season for this part of Provence.
-Visiting between June and September means longer evenings, outdoor dining potential, and the full rhythm of the Provençal market calendar feeding local kitchens.
-Booking is rated easy, which means you are unlikely to face the weeks-in-advance scramble required at starred addresses , but in high summer, same-week reservations in popular Provençal towns fill up.
+Visiting between June and September means longer evenings, outdoor dining potential, the full rhythm of the Provençal market calendar feeding local kitchens.
+Booking is rated easy, which means you are unlikely to face the weeks-in-advance scramble required at starred addresses, but in high summer, same-week reservations in popular Provençal towns fill up.
 Book a few days ahead to be safe.
 The restaurant's physical address outside the village centre means you will need a car; factor that into any wine-pairing plans.

 For context on the wider region's dining options, see our full Sainte-Cécile-les-Vignes restaurants guide.
 If you are combining the meal with a stay, our Sainte-Cécile-les-Vignes hotels guide covers accommodation options nearby.
 Wine visits in the area are covered in our wineries guide, and if you want to round out the trip, our experiences guide and bars guide cover the rest.